BlueBrain/hpc-coding-conventions/cpp/Documentation.md

 #### Only document the declarations

-Only function or class declarations should be documented, not the definition.
+Documentation of public symbols may be specified in the declaration, not the definition.

 ```c++
 /// Helper function to create a vertex unique identifier.